usdoj-crt/beta-ada/_pages/_topics/emergency-planning.md

 accessible routes.
 - Ensure staff and volunteers can help people who are blind or have low vision find shelter areas.
 - Survey physical spaces for barriers and ensure they comply with the ADA Standards to ensure physical accessibility at shelters.
 These areas include:
-  - parking,
+  - Parking
-  - exterior route from the parking to the entrance,
+  - Exterior route from the parking to the entrance
-  - entrance,
+  - Entrance
-  - sleeping area,
+  - Sleeping area
-  - dining areas,
+  - Dining areas
-  - toilet facilities,
+  - Toilet facilities
-  - bathing facilities,
+  - Bathing facilities
-  - recreational areas, and
+  - Recreational areas
-  - emergency exit.
+  - Emergency exit

 ### Prepare Mass Shelter Environment